 AUSTIN – The Texas Department of Public Safety is asking for the public’s help in solving the 1993 disappearance of Stephane Meeks Henderson, and an increased reward of up to $6,000 is being offered for information that leads to the arrest of those responsible if the tip is received before the next featured Texas Rangers cold case is announced.
-A $3,000 reward for information leading to an arrest is routinely offered on all claims on the Texas Rangers Unsolved Homicides website.
+(A $3,000 reward for information leading to an arrest is routinely offered on the Texas Rangers Unsolved Homicides website.)

 Henderson was 21 years old when she went missing from her home in Levelland, Texas, on Nov.
 27, 1993.
 She had called her grandmother to come to pick her up at the house, but Henderson was gone when her grandmother arrived.
 Stephane’s husband, Ricky Don Henderson, told authorities she had left with friends from Hobbs, New Mexico.

 Henderson has not been seen since this day in November 1993.
 She would be 46 years old today.
 The Texas Rangers are asking for the public’s help for any information that will lead them to evidence in this case or information that will help solve this crime.

 To be eligible for the cash rewards, tipsters must provide information to authorities by calling the Crime Stoppers hotline at 1-800-252-TIPS (8477).
 All tips are anonymous.